kgston/SeInterpreter-Java/README.md

 This fork of Selenium Interpreter includes the following changes

 1. Addition of logic flow control - If, For and While loops
-1. Ability to take fullscreen screenshots from unsupported browers
+1. Ability to take fullscreen screenshots from unsupported browsers

 ## How to build